focs-lab/rapid/ASPLOS20-README.md

 The 5th and 6th line describe the number of variables that were read from and written to.
 The later lines describe the number of events (total and of different kinds).

-The file `metainfo.tim` reports the time taken.
+The file `metainfo.tim` reports the time taken for this analysis.

-## Running Aerodrome
+### Running Aerodrome

 If you want to analyze the trace for a single benchmark:
 ```